pavan347/Online_Examination_System_Using_AI/README.md

 ## Introduction

 The Online Examination System Using AI is a modern solution for conducting exams online with the help of artificial intelligence.
-This system ensures a secure and efficient way to manage and monitor exams.
-AI is used to generate the questions and enhance security.
+AI in this project is used to generate the questions and enhance security.
+It contains three roles Admin, Teacher and Student with different permissions.
+The system is designed to be user-friendly and secure, with a focus on providing a seamless experience for all users.

 ## Features